Garden133 Hardware: Solar-Powered, ESP32-Based Soil Moisture Sensor System Design

 Here it is after assembly.

-If you are interested this process, I wrote about it in Hand-assembly of SMT circuit boards for the hobbyist.
+If you are interested this process, I wrote about it in DIY SMD PCB Assembly: Tools and Organization for Hobbyists and Improved PCB Stencil Alignment with 3D Printed Fixtures.

 The toggle switches in the middle of the board control power to the 3.3V regulator (to turn on/off the ESP32, radio module, and moisture sensor), and enable/disable debug mode.